ShibiHe/Q-Optimality-Tightening/README.md

 * Lasagne
 * ALE or gym

 Readers might refer to <https://github.com/spragunr/deep_q_rl> for installation information.
 However, I suggest readers installing all the packages using virtual environment.
-Please make sure the version of Theano are compatible with the one of Lasagne.
+Please make sure the version of Theano is compatible with the one of Lasagne.

 # Running
 ```